-Self dealing can easily be looked over if you don't know enough about the rules to investing with your self-directed IRA or 401K.
-To understand self dealing better, you must understand how a basic retirement account works.
+Self-dealing can easily be looked over if you don't know enough about the rules to investing with your self-directed IRA or 401K.
+To understand self-dealing better, you must first understand what a self-directed IRA is, and how a basic retirement account works.
 Retirement accounts are designed to benefit the owner of the account upon retirement and no other time before then.
-Knowing the purpose of retirement accounts you can better understand what self dealing is.
+Knowing the purpose of retirement accounts you can better understand what self-dealing is.

 The IRS has made it clear that they do not want you to receive or give a direct or indirect benefit from your IRA.
 An indirect benefit is the same thing as self dealing, and many times the word usage is used interchangeably, and means the same thing.
 Making sure you know about both phrases is important because you never know what phrase will be used.
 An indirect benefit that you could receive from your IRA could be living in the property that your IRA owns, or receiving a salary from the management of your IRA assets.
 For more examples of what could be considered an indirect benefit/self dealing check out our article pertaining to indirect benefits.

 There are plenty of other self-directed IRA rules to be aware of when investing and dealing with your IRA.
 The IRS has outlined three investment types and rules that are disqualified inside of an IRA.
 They are: